Lainzer Tiergarten: Lainzer Tor

 As it is open year-round, and is home to a visitor center, the Lainzer Tor is the preserve's main gate.
 It is also the origin and the terminus of a 2.2 km walk to the Hermesvilla, which can often also be ridden via horse carriage.
 Public restrooms are also located near the gate, as is a water fountain.
 This is also one of two gates that has a parking lot.

-The Lainzer Tor is located at the end of Hermesstraße, and is reachable using the 56B bus, which connects the gate to the 60 and 62 trams line and to the U4 U-Bahn line (Hietzing station) at 15- to 20-minute intervals.
+The Lainzer Tor is located at the end of Hermesstraße, and is reachable using the 56B bus, which connects the gate to the 60 and 62 tram line and to the U4 U-Bahn line (Hietzing station) at 15- to 20-minute intervals.
 These tram lines can be taken from the stop Speising, Hermesstraße, and connect to multiple U-Bahn and S-Bahn lines.
 Line 62 can also be taken directly from the Vienna Staatsoper to Hermesstraße.